On Higher-Order Probabilistic Subrecursion: Binary Probabilistic Choice

 \subsection{Mapping to $\npT$}

-This positive almost sure convergence is not the only consequence of Theorem~\ref{thm:BSS-ASN}.
-In fact, the finitedness of the resulting distribution over values allows a finite representation of $\SystPl$-distributions by $\SystT$-definable functions.

-Indeed, we can consider an extension of the usual system $T$ with a single memory cell of type $\NAT$ that we use to store binary encoding of the determination of every probabilistic choices during the execution.
-If we denote $c$ the memory-cell, this means that the $\oplus$ can be encoded:\footnote{Notice that conditionals, parity and fractions are easily implementable in $\SystT$.}
+Positive almost sure termination of terms in $\SystPl$ is not the only consequence of Theorem~\ref{thm:BSS-ASN}.
+In fact, the finiteness of the resulting distribution over values allows a \emph{finite} representation of $\SystPl$-distributions by $\SystT$-definable functions.
+Indeed, we can consider an extension of classic system $\SystT$ with a single memory cell of type $\NAT$ that we use to store (the binary encoding of) the outcomes of the coin flips we will perform in the future.
+If we denote $c$ the memory-cell, this means that the $\oplus$ can be encoded\footnote{Notice that conditionals, parity and fractions are easily implementable in $\SystT$.}:

-From theorem~\ref{thm:BSSred}, we know that for any $\pmTermM\in\SystPl(\NAT)$, there is $n\in\Nat$ such that $\pmTermM\rta^n\Eval\pmTermM$.
+From Theorem~\ref{thm:BSSred}, we know that for any $\pmTermM\in\SystPl(\NAT)$, there is $n\in\Nat$ such that $\pmTermM\rta^n\Eval\pmTermM$.
 Since the execution is bounded by $n$, there cannot be more than $n$ successive probabilistic choice so that:

 Using a well known state-passing style transformation, we can enforce $(c\newop{:=}\boldsymbol m\:;\:\pmTermM^*)$ into a term of $\SystT$.
-Then, using a simple recursive operation on $m$, we can represent the whole $\#\{m<2^n\mid k=\NF{c\newop{:=}\boldsymbol m\:;\:\pmTermM^*}\}$ into the result of a term $k:\Nat\vdash \pmTermM':\Nat$ so that $\lambda k.\pmTermM'$ define a function that represent the distribution $\Eval \pmTermM$.
+Then, using a simple recursive operation on $m$, we can represent the whole $\#\{m<2^n\mid k=\NF{c\newop{:=}\boldsymbol m\:;\:\pmTermM^*}\}$ into the result of a term $k:\Nat\vdash \pmTermN:\Nat$ so that $\lambda k.\pmTermN$ define a function that represent the distribution $\Eval \pmTermM$.